-Regions may opt for a 50pt system where 1st will receive 50pts and 40th 1 pt.
+Regions may opt for a 50pt system where 1st will receive 50pts and 40th 1 pt

-- 19. When the checkered flag is displayed to end a practice session, all riders are to return immediately to the pit area.
+19. When the checkered flag is displayed to end a practice session, all riders are to return immediately to the pit area.
 Practice starts are to take place during the allotted practice session only.
-Riders practicing starts after they have received the checkered flag or before practice session starts rider will start their first moto with a dead engine and their right foot placed on the ground. - 20.
-In cases of extreme weather or other conditions which prevent the completion of the full race program, overall results may be tabulated from one moto as announced by the Promoter or MRC Representative.
+Riders practicing starts after they have received the checkered flag or before practice session starts rider will start their first moto with a dead engine and their right foot placed on the ground.

+20. In cases of extreme weather or other conditions which prevent the completion of the full race program, overall results may be tabulated from one moto as announced by the Promoter or MRC Representative.
 At local or provincial events double points will be awarded after 1 moto format.
 For National, Grand National, Or Amateur National Events only single moto points and purse will be awarded to the finishers.

-C. Procedure for Staging at Amateur Events
+2C.
+Procedure for Staging at Amateur Events

-- 1. The finish order of riders in qualifying - motos will determine start positions for main motos as follows: the winner of each qualifier will have 1st choice of position, 2nd place finishers next, 3rd next and so on (1-1, 2-2, 3-3, etc).
-In the case of no qualifiers, random computer selection or pins (where computers are not used) will be used for the gate pick in the first moto. - In all subsequent motos, the riders will choose positions according to their finish position from previous motos in a 2 moto format.
+- The finish order of riders in qualifying motos will determine start positions for main motos as follows: the winner of each qualifier will have 1st choice of position, 2nd place finishers next, 3rd next and so on (1-1, 2-2, 3-3, etc).
+In the case of no qualifiers, random computer selection or pins (where computers are not used) will be used for the gate pick in the first moto. - 2.
+In all subsequent motos, the riders will choose positions according to their finish position from previous motos in a 2 moto format.
 In the event results from a previous moto are not available, the second moto will be staged as per the staging order of the first moto.
 In a 3 moto format staging will be done by overall standings. - 3.
 Riders will be called from the starting area to line up on the starting gate.
 A rider must take his position on the gate as assigned.
 If a rider is absent when their number is called they will lose their original gate choice and may only select their start position after the current rider to be staged has been called.
 Exchanging gate positions with other riders is not allowed.
 At events that have a numbered staging area, when the first bike starts to move to the line you are considered late and will receive last pick at the gate.
-If pins are being used for an event, any rider who does not have their pin prior to the first number being called, they will be classified as late and receive last pick.
+If pins are being used for an event, any rider who does not have their pin prior to the first number being called, they will be classified as late and receive last pick. - 4.
+Starting blocks are permitted on the starting line. - 5.
+No mechanic, rider or their motorcycle can go to the starting line before their number has been called.
+At the discretion of official, you may lose your gate pick and receive last pick of gate.